delebash/unreal_mapbox_bridge/README.md

 Type in a name or coordinates in the search box

-Click on the tile sqaure you want to select.
+Click on the tile square you want to select.
 It will turn blue when selected.

 You will see a preview of what the heightmap will look like as well as some statistics.